Samsung/Tizen.CircularUI/doc/guide/IRotaryEventReceiver.md

 # IRotaryEventReceiver
 `IRotaryEventReceiver` is a receiver interface to receive [Rotary event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).
 When a rotary event occur, `IRotaryEventReceiver` calls `Rotate(RotaryEventArgs)` method.
 You can control the [Rotary event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary) using this interface.
 If you read the following paragraphs, you can easily rotate image according to bezel rotation.

+**WARNING: If device or emulator is not supported bezel action.
+IRotaryEventReceiver is not supported.**

 ## Add IRotaryEventReceiver
 Add `IRotaryEventReceiver` interface to `CirclePage` or `Page` having [CircleSurfaceEffectBehavior](xref:Tizen.Wearable.CircularUI.doc.CircleSurfaceEffectBehavior).
 Implement `Rotate()` method to control a rotary event. `RotaryEventArgs` is event argument for the Rotary Event.
 `RotaryEventArgs.IsClockwise` gets the direction of bezel rotation. `IsClockwise` is `true`, when the device is rotated in the clockwise direction.